The E-Sylum v19#11 March 13, 2016

 Newman Numismatic Portal,

-keeps making research easier than it’s ever been, enabling
+keeps making research easier than its ever been, enabling

 prospective authors to gather